Italian-American Civil Rights League: History

 According to an FBI memo dated June 9, 1971, the IACRL created an alliance in April 1971 with the far-right terrorist group the Jewish Defense League.
-Both organizations felt they faced similar problems of harassment from the government and from Black Americans committing crimes and harassing people in their communities.
+Both organizations felt they faced similar problems of harassment from the government.
 Meir Kahane also claimed he was trying to establish dialogue with Italians because he believed antisemitism and racism were common in the Italian-American community.
 The alliance was made public on May 12 when Joseph Colombo Sr. attended a press conference with Kahane.
 Colombo Sr. also paid the 45,000 dollars Kahane needed for bail after being arrested on charges of conspiracy to violate the 1968 Federal Gun Control Act.
 Kahane stated that Joseph Colombo Jr. was sympathetic to the plight of Jews in the Soviet Union, and thought he could use the Italian community to help raise awareness about Soviet Jews.
 Kahane defended their relationship by saying, "I’d take help from anybody.
 If the State of Israel took help from Joseph Stalin, then I could take help from Joe Colombo.".
 The two organizations would engage in picketing of the New York Office [of the FBI], a golf tournament at Lake Isle County Club, and protests against other local agencies.

 On June 28, 1971, at the second Italian Unity Day rally in Columbus Circle in Manhattan, Colombo was shot three times, once in the head, by Jerome A. Johnson; Johnson was immediately killed by Colombo's bodyguards.
-Colombo survived the shooting, but was paralyzed; Colombo died seven years later from cardiac arrest due to injuries sustained from the shooting.
+Colombo survived the shooting, but was paralyzed.
+Colombo died seven years later from cardiac arrest due to injuries sustained from the shooting.

+Aftermath

+Following the shooting in 1971, Colombo never recovered and The League largely ceased operations.
+Following its closure, another Italian American association was founded which borrowed the name of the IACRL, but was otherwise apparently unrelated to the former IACRL until 2025 when its board was joined by Joseph Colombo's grandson Anthony E. Colombo Jr. In July that year, the organization participated in protests against Zohran Mamdani's candidacy in the mayoral election.

+The group is now led nationally by Colombo Jr. who serves as Chairman, businessman and political figure Mike Crispi who serves as President, and criminal defense attorney Gerard Marrone who serves as Vice President.